pisayacademicsassociation/java-guide/guide/3/string-and-string-buffer.md

  * Additionally, 'g' has a numeric unicode value of 16, while 'l' has a unicode value of 21
  * since we are comparing 'g' to 'l', it would be 16 - 21 = -5.
  *
- * If you want to gain the numeric unicode value of a character, you can use the
+ * If you want to get the numeric unicode value of a character, you can use the
  * `Character.getNumericValue()` method.
  */
 ```